-- Overflow parking and informal parking at resorts and trailheads.
+- Informal parking at trailheads.
 This affects natural resources, safety, aesthetics, and the user experience.
-Parking in Little Cottonwood Canyon is at or near capacity on peak winter days (15 to 20 days per year). - Limited parking at the base of the canyon.
-This can be an impediment to transit use. - Unreliable winter travel.
+Parking in Little Cottonwood Canyon is at or near capacity. - Unreliable winter travel.
 Factors contributing to this can include high peak hour volumes, inclement weather, avalanche mitigation delays, and transit overcrowding.
 Congestion on S.R.
 210 impedes access to neighborhoods at the base of the canyon. - Increased avalanche hazard.
 As visitation and congestion on S.R.
-210 increase, the avalanche-hazard index1 will increase, and additional safety measures might be necessary to keep the risk at an acceptable level. - Limited transit opportunities.
-The ski bus has limited service hours, limited accessibility to routes, inadequate parking, limited travel times and reliability, crowding at peak times, and lack of amenities at bus stops.
-There is no bus service in summer or fall.
+210 increase, the avalanchehazard index will increase, and additional safety measures might be necessary to keep the risk at an acceptable level.